 Acute myeloid leukemia is more likely to be associated with fusion genes which occur as a consequence to chromosome translocations.
 The products of these fusion genes are believed to be responsible for the loss of the normal property of apoptosis in the leukemic cells which allow them to expand.

-Several genetic disorders have been shown to be associated with an increased risk of acute myeloid leukemia which include Down syndrome, Diamond-Blackfan anemia, Fanconi anemia, and Bloom syndrome.
+Several genetic disorders have been shown to be associated with an increased risk of acute myeloid leukemia which includes Down syndrome, Diamond-Blackfan anemia, Fanconi anemia and Bloom syndrome.
 Dyskeratosis congenita has been associated with a relative risk of developing acute myeloid leukemia that is 200 higher than the normal population.
 All of these syndromes share the same common pathologic mechanisms of impaired DNA repair.

 Pathophysiology of Pediatric Leukemias